-When most people think about Galapagos they probably know something of its unusual wildlife and maybe that Charles Darwin visited.
-I will come to all that in due course – but if you’ll forgive me – I’ll like to start with a story of personal regret, which explains why, for me, this trip, was so special.
+When most people think about the Galapagos Islands, Ecuador, they probably know something of its unusual wildlife and maybe that Charles Darwin visited.

 Bird life is equally unusual.
 The cool water ocean currents from the south (the Humbouldt current) brought penguins.
 Finches arrived and then diversified into many species and sub-species.